 Creating London’s First Front Garden Friendly Neighbourhood

-Our big herb giveaway took place on 14 June as part of Great Big Green Week, in partnership with Southfields Mend, Fix and Repair Café.
-We gave away over 500 herbs including sage, rosemary, mint, fennel, lavender and more.
-Almost half the plants were grown here in the grid!
-Our Grid Gardeners grew herbs from cuttings and we had an incredible bounty of plants donated from a local allotment.
-Take a look at our short video, opposite.
+Our big herb giveaway took place in June as part of Great Big Green Week, in partnership with Southfields Mend, Fix and Repair Café.
+We gave away over 500 herbs including sage, rosemary, mint and lavender, with almost half the plants were grown in the grid.

-This year’s Front Garden Awards saw more than 30 ‘Outstanding’ and 100 ‘Delightful’ awards handed out to front gardens around the Grid, plus 11 Best in Street tree base awards.
-To see photos of our winning gardens plus inspiration from previous years take a look at our Front Garden and Tree Base gallery.
+The Front Garden Awards saw more than 30 ‘Outstanding’ and 100 ‘Delightful’ awards handed out to front gardens around the Grid, plus 11 Best in Street tree base awards.
+To see the winning gardens from 2025 and previous years take a look at our Front Garden and Tree Base gallery.

 We’re a community group on a mission to transform the Southfields Grid into London’s first Front Garden Friendly Neighbourhood.